 Grinchmas at Universal's Islands of Adventure

-It wouldn't be the holidays at Universal Orlando without Grinchmas!
-The green sourpuss himself will be returning to Universal's Islands of Adventure for Christmas fun.
+It wouldn't be the holidays at Universal Orlando Resort without Grinchmas!
+The green sourpuss himself will return to Universal's Islands of Adventure for Christmas fun.
 Watch the green guy bring his signature snark to the Grinchmas Who-liday Spectacular at Seuss Landing.
 You can also meet him personally at the Gertrude McFuzz Fine Feathered Finery gift shop.

 Seuss Landing is the most spectacularly-decorated of them all, with so many baubles and tinsel wrapped around just about everything.
 Don't miss the Lorax while strolling through the truffula trees!
 Whoville citizens, including Cindy Lou, also wander around the land, so keep an eye out for them putting up additional decorations and pose for a picture.

-The Grinchmas Who-liday Spectacular returns to warm our hearts once more.
+The Grinchmas Who-liday Spectacular is expected to return to warm our hearts once more in 2020.
 The talented performers bring this Seuss favorite to life through song and dance.
 Plan to be in line at least 30 minutes ahead of show time, as you do need to walk a fair distance to the sound stage where it takes place, even if there aren't huge crowds.

 While definitely a tadpole-centric show, it is still a blast for any fans of the Grinch, who spits out hilarious one-liners.
 (And OMG ...
 Max is played by an adorable, live dog.
 What a good boy!)

-Festive Food & Drinks at the Holidays at Universal Orlando Resort
+Festive Food and Drinks at the Holidays at Universal Orlando Resort

 Drinking Butterbeer is a must-do whenever you visit the Universal parks (did you know there are six different versions?).
 While year-round Butterbeer is served cold or frozen, you can only get hot Butterbeer during the holiday season.
 Think more along the lines of hot chocolate (but butterscotch) rather than a carbonated cream soda, which is what the classic, cold Butterbeer tastes like.
 You can find it inside The Leaky Cauldron, Three Broomsticks, Hog's Head Pub, the Hopping Pot and the Fountain of Fair Fortune.